Javadyakuza/soldev_distilment/docs/raw_data/client_side_spl_tokens.md

 # Non-Fungible Tokens

-The non-fungible tokens on the solana, also known as spl tokens(yes, both fungible and non-fungible tokens on solana are called spl tokens) offer their main functionality with a different approach, in a way that they store the information of the assets associated with their ownership using an external tool and standard called metaplex.
+The non-fungible tokens on the solana, also known as spl tokens(yes, both fungible and non-fungible tokens on solana are called spl tokens) offer their main functionality with a different approach, in a way that they store the information of the assets associated with their ownership using an external tool and standard which is using the metaplex standard.

+The non-fungible tokens are non-divisible in contrary of the fungible tokens.

+each nft token can have maximum supply of one.

+The nfts are not having any decimals.

+The Nfts mint authority are set to null to grant that its total supply never changes.

+Each Nft has an separate metadata account which stores the metadata information.

 ## Metaplex